Skip to content

 Note that this extension is the same across multiple flows.

-This endpoint is used by the Wallet to obtain session_id from the PID Provider that is used to bind PoPs to the session and prove their freshness.
+This endpoint is used by the Wallet to obtain session_id from the PID Provider that is used to bind wallet attestaion PoP to the session and prove its freshness.
 Support for this endpoint is REQUIRED.

 To fetch the session_id, the Wallet MUST send an HTTP request using the POST method and the application/json media type.
 The PID Provider MUST return the HTTP Status Code 200 and a session_id parameter defined below.